tunjan/blog/src/pages/about.md

 That completes the rough sketch, I hope the reader can make more-or-less accurate inferences from it.
 Feel free to contact me in case you want to conversate.

-## 📚 Learning
+## Learning

-My knowledge is currently being expanded in the following areas.
+My knowledge is currently being expanded in the following areas:

 - Probability Theory
 - Statistical Inference/Learning